pym96/pym96/README.md

 ### Hi there 👋
 Welcome to my GitHub!
 I am Pan Jiaxiang.
-I'm passionate about **Computer Vision** and **Robotics**, specializing in creating algorithms for robots and working with **ROS**.
+I'm passionate about **Computer Vision** and **LLM**.
 Here's a little more about me: ympan@shu.edu.cn
 ---

 ### 🚀 About Me
 - :orange_book: **Focus**: Computer Vision & LLM
-- :hammer: **Creator**: Developing algorithms about 3D reconstruction and world model in 2025.
+- :hammer: **Creator**: Developing algorithms about 3D reconstruction and harness agent in 2026.
 - :meat_on_bone: **Fun Fact**: Meat lover 🍖